LadyMalande/rdf-to-csv.github.io/converter.md

 </form>
 <div>
     <div id="countdown" style="display: none;">30</div>
     <div id="patienceText" style="display: none;">The web service runs on free plan - please wait 60 seconds for the result.
-If you are not getting any file transfer until then, click on the convert button again.</div>
+If you are not getting any file transfer until then, click on the convert button again.
+The response times may wary depending on the size of your RDF file. </div>
 </div>
 <div id="responsePlace">
 <label id="previewLabel"></label>